-Not Marry Freedom to go where one liked - choice of Society & little of it. - Conversation of clever men at clubs - Not forced to visit relatives, & to bend in every trifle. - to have the expense & anxiety of children - perhaps quarelling - Loss of time. - cannot read in the Evenings - fatness & idleness - Anxiety & responsibility - less money for books &c - if many children forced to gain one's bread. - (But then it is very bad for ones health to work too much) Perhaps my wife wont like London; then the sentence is banishment & degradation into indolent, idle fool - Image of original hot many This is the Question) many no children, (no second life) no one to care for Children - (Thease god) - .
-Constant Compania me in Rd age . - what is the use of working is withink sporting from near + dear friends. who are sear a dear freends to this. yapt to take care of house - Classon of Meaning relative Readom to go where one liked. fender that het - Ilese things for choice & Iniet & libble 1 its - Emerste me health . - tow to kist securio I deren men at clubs - hat force to celeting bet terrible lop of time . visit relation , + then in ever trifle to my , it is witherette to think of I have the expense & and if I challen -Spendry our white life, like a renter Jerhon varelling - If of time - cannt bee, wohing ; waking a writing often tead in The herings - father & where & all . - hu, he won't do . - Inequire him anxiety responsibility - lif money for books re all over reg. solitary in moth sixt for In House - Only pratine t guesself a trice Perlops my wife won't like fordom, to After when a sofa with good fice, + holes & music perhaps - Compare This the sentence on barrishment & degree the vision with the sing vality of St healthing its uddent, idle for mans - man . mary 2.2.D
+Not Marry Freedom to go where one liked - choice of Society & little of it. - Conversation of clever men at clubs - Not forced to visit relatives, & to bend in every trifle. - to have the expense & anxiety of children - perhaps quarelling - Loss of time. - cannot read in the Evenings - fatness & idleness - Anxiety & responsibility - less money for books &c - if many children forced to gain one's bread. - (But then it is very bad for ones health to work too much) Perhaps my wife wont like London; then the sentence is banishment & degradation into indolent, idle fool - Image of original This is the Question) hit many many no children, (no second life) no one to care for Children - (Thace god) - .
+Constant Compania (hund in it's extend unlevel in one - Ment to be -better than a Dog arghan -beloved # played with - Home, I meme me in Ad age . - what is the use of working is withink sporting from near + dear friends. who are sear a dear freends to pro. yapt to take care of harse - Classon of Measure relative Readom to go where one liked. fonder untershot. - Rear things ". choice & Iniet & libble 1 its - Emerste men health . - tow to kist succio I deren men at clubs - hat force to relations bet terrible lop of time . vist relation, + then in ever trifle I my , it is witherthe to thank of I have the expense & and if I challer -Spendry our white life, like a neuter Juken varelling - If of time - cannt bee, working, waking a writing often tead in The herings - father & where & -. u. - hu, he won't do . - Inequie him all over reg. solitary in moth sixt for In anxiety reconsidity - up money for books re House - Only pratine to guesself a trice Perlops my wife wort like fridsh, the Alt whe ma sofa with good fice, + forther & nuescie perhaps - Compare This the sentence on barrishment & degree the vision with the sing vality of It healthink. its addent, idle for mans - man mary 2.2.D

 THE ORIGIN OF SPECIES

 ON

 Jean Morte

 BY MEANS OF NATURAL SELECTION,

 -

 OR THE PRESERVATION OF FAVOURED RACES IN THE STRUGGLE FOR LIFE.

 BY CHARLES DARWIN, M.A.,

 FELLOW OF THE ROYAL, GEOLOGICAL, LINNÆAN, ETC., SOCIETIES; AUTHOR OF 'JOURNAL OF RESEARCHES DURING H. M. S. BEAGLE'S VOYAGE ROUND THE WORLD.'

 LONDON: JOHN MURRAY, ALBEMARLE STREET.
 1859.